 To qualify for Jobseeker’s Allowance (JA) you must satisfy a mean test.
-In a means test the Department of Employment Affairs and Social Protection examines all your sources of income to test if they fall below a certain level.
-If they fall below that level you will get Jobseeker’s Allowance.
+In a means test, the Department of Social Protection (DSP) examines all your sources of income to test if they are under a certain amount.
+If they are under that amount, you will get Jobseeker’s Allowance.
 The amount of Jobseeker’s Allowance you get depends on your income level.

-In the means test for Jobseeker’s Allowance your household income is assessed.
-If you are married, in a civil partnership or cohabitating, the means of your spouse, civil partner or cohabitant are also taken into account.
-Sometimes a certain amount of income or income from particular sources is not taken into account.
-Income not taken into account is often referred to as an income disregard.
+In the means test for Jobseeker’s Allowance, your household income is assessed.
+If you are married, in a civil partnership or cohabiting, the DSP also assesses your spouse, civil partner or cohabitant’s income.
+Sometimes a certain amount of income, or income from certain sources, are not taken into account.
+This is called an ‘income disregard’.

 The means test examines the following types of income: